 Hellberg asks Cederholm how do they adapt their content to fit the regulations which are constantly changing.
 Cederholm agrees that during the last few years there have been many changes with regulations and for them as an affiliate, that’s also a big change.
 They need to follow all the guidelines from different local authorities; therefore, they put a lot of focus on that.
 As for the content, he says that competition is getting tougher, hence you need to be always better.
 To remain in the top spots, you need to be on top of the game.
-He adds that in the last couple of years we have also seen a lot of media partnerships.
+He adds that in the last couple of years we have also seen a lot of media partnerships and igaming content writing.
 He adds that this and collaborations are the way forward.

 Follow the whole panel discussion here:

 Hellberg asks Andersson whether acquisitions will be more focused on paid rather than organic.
 Andersson says that companies need to be ready for diversification and since media consumption is constantly changing, they need to stay on top of it.
 He says that as new business models come into play, new things become popular.
 He mentions TikTok as an example which didn’t even exist a few years back and now it is at the forefront.

 Hellberg mentions the use of technology.
 He asks Andersson what are the latest content management technology trends that he can see going forward.
 He also asks how did content itself change technology.